Safety Recall RVXX2004, Pedal Plate – 2020-2021 Volvo VAH, VHD, VNL & VNR

 NHTSA RECALL # 20V-536

-DEAR VOLVO TRUCK OWNER:
+DEAR VOLVOeBay logo TRUCK OWNER:

 This notice is sent to you in accordance with the requirements of the National Traffic and Motor Vehicle Safety Act.